T-Mobile US Inc. (TMUS) Shares Down Despite Recent Market Volatility

 Sponsored

-The stock of T-Mobile US Inc. (TMUS) has seen a 0.35% increase in the past week, with a 1.36% rise in the past month, and a -0.46% fall in the past quarter.
-The volatility ratio for the week is 1.72%, and the volatility levels for the past 30 days are at 1.79% for TMUS.
-The simple moving average for the last 20 days is 0.54% for TMUS stock, with a simple moving average of 4.75% for the last 200 days.
+TMUS’s stock has seen a -3.50% decrease for the week, with a -3.07% drop in the past month and a -3.99% fall in the past quarter.
+The volatility ratio for the week is 1.83%, and the volatility levels for the past 30 days are at 1.78% for T-Mobile US Inc. The simple moving average for the last 20 days is -1.37% for TMUS stock, with a simple moving average of 2.38% for the last 200 days.

 Analysts’ Opinion of TMUS